7h0mas-R/volumio-plugins/plugins/user_interface/rotaryencoder2/README.md

 <img src="./Images/RC-filter.jpg" width= 500 alt="Schematic of an RC-debouncing circuit for both switches">

-_Schematic of rotary with RC-filters for debouncing.
+**Img 4:** _Schematic of rotary with RC-filters for debouncing.
 C1 gets charged via R1+R2 when the switch is open and discharged via R2 when it is closed.
 The same setup is copied for the second channel._

 This will remove the spikes but also slow down the transition between the states of the switch.
 As long as it is fast enough, that usually is no issue.
 To estimate what 'fast enough' means, consider the number of detents of your rotary and how fast you need to turn it (mine has 30 detents per revolution and a normal user does less than half a turn per second, so worst case there is a switch every 1000/20 = 50 Milliseconds).

 <img src="./Images/RC-debounced.jpg" width= 300 alt="Oscilloscope trace of a transition with RC-Filter.">

-_Both channels with RC-filter.
+**Img 5:** _Both channels with RC-filter.
 The transition takes 6ms now(~10 times longer, still 10 times faster than needed), but the spikes are gone.
 I calculated the RC values based on the ALPS spec of up to 2ms bounce.
 You can see, that the voltage (i.e. charge on the capacitor) has reduced from 4.3V to 4.3V/2.7 = 1.6V after about 1ms, as expected with 10kΩ and 0.1µF._

 <img src="./Images/RC-debounced2.jpg" width= 500 alt="Oscilloscope trace of a rotation of 120 degrees.">

-_Both channels during a longer extra fast rotational move of about 120°.
+**Img 6:** _Both channels during a longer extra fast rotational move of about 120°.
 You can feel 10 'clicks' during the move shown (1/2 period per step).
 The speed of rotation determines the length of the peaks.
 When the speed increases much more, the peaks will not reach the high and low levels anymore, eventually causing problems when the GPIO can no longer distinguish a high from a low.
 This has to be taken into account when selecting your R and C. The turn shown is much faster, than what I expect to see from my normal user._

 If you want more crisp transitions with full amplitude again, you can add an additional Schmitt-Trigger like the _74HC 14_ (6-channels for less than 0.50€) on top of the RC-filter.
 That will change your rotary encoder signal to something very sharp and defined.
 However, make sure that input level still passes the upper and lower threshold of the Schmitt, if you turn the button fast.

 <img src="./Images/RC-Schmitt.jpg" width= 500 alt="Debouncing circuit with RC-filter + Schmitt-Trigger">

-_The output of the RC-Filter connected to an additional Schmitt-Trigger.
+**Img 7:** _The output of the RC-Filter connected to an additional Schmitt-Trigger.
 You should add a 100nF buffer-capacitor between VCC and GND and floating inputs should be pulled to a reference potential. (both not shown here)_

 <img src="./Images/Schmitt-Trigger.jpg" width= 500 alt="Oscilloscope trace of input and output of the  Schmitt-Trigger.">

-_Input (red) and Output (blue) of the Schmitt-Trigger.
+**Img 8:** _Input (red) and Output (blue) of the Schmitt-Trigger.
 You can see, that the signal makes a very sharp transition from low to high when the input falls below the threshold.
 Note, that the output is inverted, but for the rotary operation that does not matter._

 <img src="./Images/Schmitt-Trigger2.jpg" width= 500 alt="Oscilloscope trace of bounding rotary.">

-_Both channels with Schmitt-Trigger.
+**Img 9:** _Both channels with Schmitt-Trigger.
 A signal like from a text-book for digital logic.
 Note how you can even see the acceleration during the turn.
 The squares become shorter from left to right._

 ## Linux Device Tree Overlay: Rotary Encoder
 Even with a perfect signal from RC-filter and  Schmitt-trigger, there were still missed ticks sometimes.
 I could solve that by moving to the DT overlay driver for rotary encoders.